Purchasing and Accounting

 *NOTE: All purchase orders must be approved prior to the start of the services.

 Purchase orders can be created for the purchase of items.
 Please fill out the Purchase Order Request Online Form (survey) and submit it to your CBS team for processing.

 Scholarships and fellowships may be paid to students for travel, cash awards, stipends, or tuition.
 Please fill out the Scholarship/Fellowship Payment Form (PDF) and submit it to your CBS team for processing.

 The following are common payment methods used to ship items:

 Most software and technology purchases should go through UT Market.
 If software or technology cannot be found in UT Market, please contact your CBS team with an item request prior to purchasing it.
 The preferred format is download, and price will affect purchase method.

 UT Market is an electronic procurement system that enables shoppers to browse for products across multiple suppliers, and can be used to conveniently purchase a variety of items for academic and administrative use.

-All wire transfer requests that route to CoLA CBS Office for approval will be forwarded to the Office of Accounting, MAI 132, within 1-business day of being signed.
-Signed paperwork will be uploaded to Box.
+- All wire transfer requests that route to the Liberal Arts CBS Office for approval will be forwarded to the Office of Accounting, MAI 132, within 1-business day of being signed.
+Signed paperwork will be uploaded to UTBox.